KE6017 - Development and Disasters

 Formative feedback will be provided on the essay through individually orientated written comments on assignment scripts and through group feedback during one of the contact sessions following submission.

-Formative feedback on drafting of the report will be made during the preparation weeks prior to its submission based on group discussion during one of the scheduled contact sessions.
-Assessment feedback will then be provided subsequently through written comments to individuals on handing back of assignment scripts.
+Formative feedback on drafting of the report will be provided during the preparation weeks prior to its submission based on group discussion during one of the scheduled contact sessions.
+Assessment feedback will be provided subsequently through written comments to individuals on assignment scripts.

 Pre-requisite(s)